udhayy007/Foss-Hack/README.md

    streamlit run app.py
    ```

-## Known Bug 🚨 Autofill Glitch!
+## Known Bug 🚨 Autofill Glitch in Resume Builder!

 ### What's Happening? 🤔
-If you're using **Chrome's Autofill** feature to quickly fill out your **Name**, **Email**, and **Phone** details in our smart AI resume analyzer, you might encounter this error:
+If you're using the **Browser's (e.g., Chrome, Edge, etc.) Autofill** feature to quickly fill out your **Name**, **Email**, and **Phone** details in our **Smart AI Resume Analyzer**, you might encounter this error in generating Resume:
 **"⚠️ Please enter your email address."**

-Even though the email field is filled, our system sometimes doesn’t recognize it properly due to how Chrome's autofill interacts with the input fields.
+Even though the email field appears to be filled, this is a small bug in the **Resume Builder Feature** where our system doesn’t always recognize inputs from autofill.

 ### Quick Fix 🛠️
 Don’t worry—it’s a simple fix!
-1. **Edit the email field manually:**
+1. **Edit the email(or Any) field manually:**
    - Remove one character or number.
    - Type it back in.
 2. Voilà!
 The error will disappear, and you can generate your resume smoothly.
 > _(“Voilà” means "there you have it!" or "problem solved!")_

 ### Why Does This Happen? 🌐
-This issue occurs because Chrome's autofill doesn’t always trigger the necessary validation for the input fields.
-By manually editing the email, you’re letting the system recognize the input properly.
+This is a **known issue with the resume builder feature**, where the autofill behavior of browsers (e.g., Chrome, Edge, etc.) doesn’t trigger the necessary validation for some input fields.
+By manually editing the email, the system recognizes it correctly.

-We’re working on ironing out this glitch to make your experience flawless.
-Thank you for your patience! 🙏
+We’re actively working on a permanent fix to ensure your experience is seamless.
+Thank you for your understanding and support! 🙏

 ## 🎯 **Why Choose Smart Resume AI?**